seuf/zabbix_java/README.md

 ## How it work

-You have to specify a username in your JMX item like <user>:<protocol>
+You have to specify a username in your JMX item like "user:protocol"

 Where protocol can be one of :
  * jmx : to use the standard jmx url ()
  * jboss : to use an url for jboss monitoring